markwolfeman/ist653/syllabus.markdown

 # Required Software

-We will be using several programs during the course, all of which will be available on to download for free.
+We will be using several programs during the course, all of which will be available on the web to download for free.

 # Homeworks & Final Project